FuturICT2/susDAO-saveMe/README.md

 3. Implement detailed testing

-    *a)* Check if token is succesfully dpeloyed
+    - Check if token is succesfully dpeloyed

-    *b)* Run test cases for different token validation from diffent types of users *c)* Run test cases for data access and ensure that no bridge of any patient's privacy occurs *d)*
+    - Run test cases for different token validation from diffent types of users

+    - Run test cases for data access and ensure that no bridge of any patient's privacy occurs

+    - Run test to check the response of the Smart Contracts and transfer of tokens funds

 4. To check the success of any written tests use the truffle comman in the terminal